ehu/sijax/README.md

 This is a very simple implementation (using a hidden iframe), and it works in all major browsers and that's probably all that's needed for simple streaming usage.

+## Note on multiple requests ##

+In php sessions are written to files.
+If you start a session with `session_start()` the script will block the session file until it returns or you explicit call `session_write_close()`.

+So if you are using multiple sijax requests (jquery.ajax()) the first reqest will block the others until it returns, the second request will block the rest until it returns etc. The response will be as if it was sequential.
+This is a php limitation, not Sijax or jquery.

+The use of php `session_` functions are important if you need multiple requests on the same page and if you are doing comet streaming.

 ## Examples ##

+Example 1: Collection of simple Sijax requests using pure javascript and using the `Sijax::sijaxRequest` and `Sijax::sijaxFunction`

+Example 2: Simple Sijax chat demonstrating how to fetch form values with `Sijax::getFormValues`

+Example 3: Comet streaming with cancel, also demonstrates the importance of controlling the php session